cchas/jquery_single_image_upload_plugin/README.md

-# resupload - Simple jQuery based single image upload plugin
+# RESUpload - Simple jQuery based single image upload plugin

 This is a very simple plugin that allows to upload an image with preview.

-Dependencies:
+# Dependencies:
 - JQuery
 - Font Awesome